primaeval/plugin.video.iptv.recorder/README.md

 * cron jobs on Linux.
 * Repeat Timers.
 * Watch Timers.
-* More robust ffmpeg process handling. restarts.
+* More robust ffmpeg process handling.
 * More meta nfo.
 * Pull in xmltv and m3u directly.